In Short

 - lose the contract.

-Overall, not meeting this obligation will hurt you financially and your business relationships.
+Overall, failing to meet this obligation will harm you financially and damage your business relationships.
+Failing to comply with a court order may also attract penalties.

 How to Include a “Time is of the Essence” Clause